affinda/affinda-typescript/docs/interfaces/AffindaAPICreateJobDescriptionOptionalParams.md

 • `Optional` **url**: `string`

-URL to file to download and process
+URL to a job description to download and process

 ___